When recovery gets hard.

 Wandering along the streets late at night, every night, I think and think.
 Where am I going, and how do I get there?

-Most nights I drive, around familiar streets then further into unfamiliar ones.
+Most nights I drive, around familiar streets then further into uncharted territory.
 Hand always hovering near the horn; alert.
 The hum inside my mind of it's okay, it's okay, it's okay drowning out the sound of the one other car on the road - an office worker who couldn't find it in them to say no to a late night.

 Where I'm going with this odd, slightly uncomfortable post, I don't know.
 Perhaps I just want to say recovery is hard.